-Imagine standing on the 18th tee box.
-It’s a reachable par 5 if you can hit a great tee shot to set up a good second shot.
+Imagine standing on the 18th tee that is a reachable par 5… well, assuming you can pull off a great tee shot to set up a good second shot.

-A great driver sets you up to hit on in two and maybe end the day with an unlikely eagle.
-Or worst case, a short birdie putt to finish the round and still end on a good note.
+You know that a great drive sets you up to hit the green in two and maybe end the day with an unlikely eagle.
+Or, hopefully at the worst case, a short birdie putt to finish the round and still end on a good note.

-The problem is that it requires a 10 yard draw to cut the corner and give you a perfect angle into the hole.
+The problem is that the tee shot requires a 10 yard draw to cut the corner and give you a perfect angle into the hole.

 Can you pull the shot off?
 Do you know how to hit a draw?

-But, if you can learn how to hit a draw you can begin to make some serious improvements in your game and you’ve mastered the first step of shotmaking.
+But, if you can learn how to hit a draw, you can begin to make some serious improvements in your game and you’ve mastered the first step of shotmaking.
 By the time you’re done reading this post, you’ll have everything you need to start curving the ball right to left.

 Why You Need to Love A Draw

-In the past, when you have tried to hit a draw and pull the shot off, how good does it feel?
-It’s amazing to see the ball take off right and draw back to the middle of the fairway or attack the pin.
+But a draw is especially nice to see because most everyday golfers don’t hit the shot.
+It’s amazing to see the ball take off right and bring it back to the middle of the fairway or attack a tucked left pin.

-Even if you don’t play a draw on a consistent basis, if you know how to hit one it can help save you strokes all around the course.
+Even if you don’t play it on a consistent basis, if you know how to hit it can help save you strokes all around the course.
 Whether it’s hitting a punch draw around a tree to get out of trouble or playing one against a left to right wind.

 But this is the shot that most amateurs can’t pull off because of a few mistakes that can easily be fixed.
-If you learned how to hit a power fade in my last post then you can learn how to hit a draw as well.
+If you learned how to hit a power fade from a different post, then you can learn how to hit a draw as well.

-Here’s how to fix the common mistakes and finally learn how to hit a draw consistently.
+Here’s how to fix the common mistakes so you can finally learn how to hit a draw consistently.
 And no, you don’t need to visit a bunch of teaching professionals or learn some complicated method to start drawing the golf ball.

 Setup Position To Hit A Draw

-Before even addressing setup, remember the new ball flight laws.
-To hit a draw you must have a closed clubface at impact to turn the ball right to left.
-It’s impossible to hit a draw with an open club face as the ball will fade left to right.
+Before even addressing setup, let’s first revisit the new ball flight laws (click to read).
+To hit a draw you must have a closed club face at impact to turn the ball right to left.
+It’s impossible with an open club face as the ball will fade left to right.

 How to Grip For a Draw